group-nn-at-icmab-csic/WorMe/paper/paper.md

 However, no software has been found for compound microscopy images.
 Compound microscopes offer higher magnification, which allows for other measurements such as pharynx pumping rate, fluorescence imaging, or more accurate and reliable length measurements.

 In this work we present WorMe, a *Caenorhabditis elegans* length determination software.
-WorMe is a MATLAB runtime application that automatizes the length measurements from optical and fluorescence microscopy images.
-It is open-source and user-friendly, and it allows for manual correction of failed measurements.
+WorMe is a MATLAB Runtime application that automatizes the length measurements from compound microscopy images.
+It is open-source and user-friendly, since it works from a graphical user interface.
+WorMe is also versatile, because it has a wide range of settings to process many kinds of images, and it ensures data reliability since the user selects the worms to be analysed in a computationally optimized process.

 # Brief Description of the Program Use and Features
-WorMe is an application implemented in @matlab, using the @matlabimages, @matlabvision, @matlabimaq and @matlabstats toolboxes.
+WorMe is an application implemented in *MATLAB version 9.11 (R2021b)* [@matlab], using the *Image Processing Toolbox* [@matlabimages], *Computer Vision Toolbox* [@matlabvision], *Image Acquisition Toolbox* [@matlabimaq] and *Statistics and Machine Learning Toolbox* [@matlabstats].
 It is deployed as an executable using MATLAB Runtime, so it can be installed and run without a MATLAB license.
 It is also possible to run the main script `WM_length_determination.m` from the MATLAB interface.

 First, the program prompts the user to provide the images to analyse.
 The user can select one or multiple images as long as the scale is consistent.
 Said scale is set by selecting the scale bar or by writing the scale value in pixels per unit.